cbrito3/bikesharing/README.md

 !['The%20Top%20Bike%20Stations%20for%20Ending%20a%20Journey](https://github.com/cbrito3/bikesharing/blob/main/Visualization/The%20Top%20Bike%20Stations%20for%20Ending%20a%20Journey.png)

 ## Summary: Provide a high-level summary of the results and two additional visualizations that you would perform with the given dataset.

+Based on the data visualization results we can recommend that a bike-sharing program in Des moine is indeed a solid business proposal.
+Some recommendations are:
+- Placing bikes in areas/neighborhoods that are populous and people love the bike-sharing experience.
+- While women are common bike users, their commitment is not as that as men, this should not be a reason to exclude them from any advertising and marketing promotions and strategies.
+Both men and women should be considered as main targets and the goal should be how to increase usage numbers in general.